-Lawsuits Relating to the Pending Acquisition of LSI
+Lawsuits Relating to the Acquisition of LSI

 Fifteen purported class action complaints have been filed by alleged stockholders of LSI against us.
-Eight of those lawsuits were filed in the Delaware Court of Chancery, and the other seven lawsuits were filed in the Superior Court of the State of California, County of Santa Clara on behalf of the same putative class as the Delaware actions.
-On January 17, 2014, the Delaware Court of Chancery entered an order consolidating the Delaware actions into a single action.
+Eight of those lawsuits were filed in the Delaware Court of Chancery, and the other seven lawsuits were filed in the Superior Court of the State of California, County of Santa Clara on behalf of the same putative class as the Delaware actions (the "California Actions").
+On January 17, 2014, the Delaware Court of Chancery entered an order consolidating the Delaware actions into a single action (the "Delaware Action").
 These actions generally allege that we aided and abetted breaches of fiduciary duty by the members of LSI's board of directors in connection with the merger because the merger was not in the best interest of LSI, the merger consideration is unfair and certain other terms of the merger agreement are unfair.
 Among other remedies, the lawsuits seek to enjoin the merger, or in the event that an injunction is not entered and the merger closes, to rescind the merger or obtain unspecified money damages, costs and attorneys' fees.

-On March 7, 2014, the parties reached an agreement in principle to settle the consolidated Delaware action on a class wide basis, and negotiated a stipulation of settlement that was presented to the Delaware Court of Chancery on March 10, 2014.
-We and our board of directors believe these claims are entirely without merit and, in the event the settlement is not approved, we intend to vigorously defend these actions.
+On March 7, 2014, the parties to the Delaware Action reached an agreement in principle to settle the Delaware Action on a class wide basis, and negotiated a stipulation of settlement that was presented to the Delaware Court of Chancery on March 10, 2014.
+On March 12, 2014, the parties to the California Actions entered into a stipulation staying the California Actions pending resolution of the Delaware Action.
+On May 16, 2014, the plaintiffs in the Delaware Action filed a motion for final approval of the proposed settlement and award of attorneys' fees and expenses with the Delaware Court of Chancery.
+We and our Board believe these claims are entirely without merit and, in the event the settlement is not approved, we intend to vigorously defend these actions.